Keremqk/ant-colony-simulator/README.md

 # ant-colony-simulator
-Object-oriented Java simulation demonstrating modular backend design, inheritance hierarchies, and event-driven system logic.
+Object-oriented Python simulation demonstrating modular backend design, inheritance hierarchies, and event-driven system logic.

 This project simulates an ant colony defending against invading bees using an event-driven architecture.
 Built entirely in Java, it emphasizes inheritance, encapsulation, and modular design patterns common in modern backend systems.